 Element Commentary Accounting practices and financial reporting The Authority continues to maintain a strong financial reporting process and produce statements of accounts to a good standard.
-We consider that accounting practices are appropriate Completeness of draft accounts We received a complete set of draft accounts on 5 June 2015.
+We consider that accounting practices are appropriate Completeness of draft accounts We received a complete set of draft accounts on 31 May 2016.
 Given the accelerated deadline that the Authority has worked to, we considered the draft financial statements to have been prepared to a high standard.
-As detailed on page 3, the Authority has made a material amendment to the PPA reported in regard to VC schools being removed from the balance sheet.
-Due to its nature this impacts on several areas of the Authority's accounts, and the detailed adjustments relating to this item are set out in Appendix 2.
-Whilst this is considered to be a material adjustment we consider that the Council has made this in light of information that was not available to it at the time the draft financial statements were submitted on 5 June 2015.
-In addition, the Authority have made a small number of presentational and disclosure changes to the accounts presented for audit.
-Quality of supporting working papers We issued our Accounts Audit Protocol including our required working papers for the audit on 25 March 2015.
-The quality of working papers provided was good and met the standards specified in our Accounts Audit Protocol.
-Response to audit queries Officers resolved all audit queries in a timely manner and were helpful and supportive throu audit process.
+The Authority have made a small number of presentational and disclosure changes to the accounts presented for audit.
+Quality of supporting working papers We issued our Accounts Audit Protocol including our required working papers for the audit on 18 March 2016.
+The quality of working papers provided was good and met the standards specified in our Accounts Audit Protocol .
+Response to audit queries Officers resolved all audit queries in a timely manner and were helpful and supportive throughout the audit process.
 Prior year recommendations As part of our audit we have specifically followed up the Authority's progress in addressing the recommendations in last years ISA 260 report.
-The Authority has implemented all of the recommendations in our ISA 260 Report 2013/14.
+The Authority has implemented our recommendation in our ISA 260 Report 2014/15.